charlesreid1/2019-snakemake-byok8s/README.md

-(NOTE: the command line utility must be run from the same directory as the kubernetes cluster was created from, otherwise Snakemake won't be able to find the .kube dir, or however it finds the kubernetes clsuter.)
+(NOTE: the command line utility must be run from the same directory as the kubernetes cluster was created from, otherwise Snakemake won't be able to find the kubernetes cluster.)

 (Would be a good idea to instead specify paths for workflow config and param files, or have a built-in set of params and configs.)

-Run the blue workflow with alpha params, and kubernetes configuration details in kube-deets
+Run the blue workflow with alpha params:
-(all json files):

 ```
-byok8s -w example/workflow-blue -p example/params-alpha
+byok8s -w workflow-blue -p params-alpha
 ```

 Run the blue workflow with gamma params, and